akpw/akpw/_posts/2016-09-5-BinaryTreesPlayground-Part-II.md

 + Part II: The Drawing Architecture, Customization, and Tree Layouts

 --------
 This blog is a part of the series on visualizing binary trees with Swift 3.
 [The introduction]({% post_url 2016-08-26-BinaryTreesPlayground %}) provides an overall context and summary, including a short demo taken in the Swift Playground for iPad app.
-The playground with sample code and practical examples is [available at github](https://github.com/akpw/VisualBinaryTrees) and is ready to run in the latest Xcode 8.0 beta 6.
+The playground with sample code and practical examples is [available at github](https://github.com/akpw/VisualBinaryTrees) and is ready to run in the latest Xcode 8.0 GM.

-In the earlier part of the series, we defined [base protocol]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html/#base-tree-protocol) for a QuickLook-able Binary Swift Tree.
+In the previous part of the series, we defined [base protocol]({% if site.baseurl %}{{ site.baseurl }}{% endif %}/articles/2016/08/26/BinaryTreesPlayground-Part-I.html/#base-tree-protocol) for a QuickLook-able Binary Swift Tree.
 Any tree implementation that conforms to that protocol can now be visualized, as described in details in [the previous blog]({% post_url 2016-08-26-BinaryTreesPlayground-Part-I %})

 While this is already enough to start using the [playground](https://github.com/akpw/VisualBinaryTrees) for your own tree implementations, what if you need to customize the  visualization?
 Maybe just use your own presets for things like fonts, lines thickness and colors, drawing grid, etc. Or, choose a different 2D / 3D technology such as SpriteKit or SceneKit.
 Or leverage your own favorite algorithms for laying our a binary tree -- speaking of which, who said that the tree needs to be binary and not N-ary?

-The good news is that all of these are possible and relatively straightforward.
+The good news is that all of these options are possible and relatively straightforward.
 After reading through this part, you should have a solid understanding of the drawing architecture and be in a good position to customize its components as outlined  above.

 **The architecture**